chombo-discharge/chombo-discharge/README.rst

 chombo-discharge
 ----------------

 This is chombo-discharge, a multiphysics code which uses Chombo for plasma simulations with adaptive mesh refinement (AMR) on embedded boundary grids.
+For a list of features, see the full documentation at the 'user documentatio <https://chombo-discharge.github.io>'_

 A modified version of Chombo is distributed together with this code. chombo-discharge only uses Chombo; it is not affiliated nor endorsed by LBNL.